huanyic1/sprint-starter/README.md

 # sprint-starter
-Timer for sprinters
 Purpose: As a high school sprinter, I was tired of needing two other people just to time one of my 100 or 200 meters.
-My idea for this app was to allow athletes to time themselves while still utilizing the 4 point start (traditional timers either start immediately, or countdown from 3, neither of which are particularly useful for sprinters from a 4 point stance)
+Traditional timers either start immediately, which prevents sprinters from utilizing a 4 point stance, or countdown from 3, which gives an unfair advantage in timing as sprinters will be able to anticipate the start.
+This WatchOS app seeks to solve this problem.

 Considerations:
 1) Made the stop button the entire screen.
 Thus, when running, users can tap anywhere to stop.
 Reduces the chances of missing the button as crossing the finishline.